Denebola: Properties

-Denebola shows a strong infrared excess, showing a circumstellar debris disk of cool dust in orbit around it.
-The dust surrounding Denebola has a temperature of about 120 K. Observations with the Herschel Space Observatory have provided resolved images, which show the disk to be located at a radius of 39 astronomical units from the star, or 39 times the distance from the Earth to the Sun.
+Denebola shows a strong infrared excess, indicating there is a circumstellar debris disk of cool dust in orbit around it.
+This dust has a temperature of about 120 K. Observations with the Herschel Space Observatory have provided resolved images, which show the disk to be located at a mean radius of 39 astronomical units from the star.
 As the Solar System is believed to have formed out of such a disk, Denebola and similar stars such as Vega and Beta Pictoris may be candidate locations for extrasolar planets.

 Kinematic studies have shown that Denebola is part of a stellar association dubbed the IC 2391 supercluster.
 All the stars of this group share a roughly common motion through space, although they are not gravitationally bound.
 This suggests that they were born in the same location, and perhaps initially formed an open cluster.
 Other stars in this association include Alpha Pictoris, Beta Canis Minoris and the open cluster IC 2391.
 In total more than sixty probable members of the group have been identified.

-In culture

-In astrology, Denebola was believed to portend misfortune and disgrace.